bionomics/bionomics/venue/index.md

 ## Registration

-Registration will remain open from **January 2017** till March 2017.
+If you are interested in presenting a short-talk do register starting **January 2017**.
+Registrations will be open till **31st March 2017** and we will inform the selected participants in April.

-Participants are requested to register for short-talks (30 mins) with the following information
+Interested participants are requested to register for short-talks (30 mins) with the following information

 - Presenters name, affiliation
 - title
 - abstract

-Email address for registration and nominal fees will be announced in January, 2017.
+**Email address for registration and nominal fees will be announced in January, 2017.**

-Registration fees will include the food and accommodation for the complete duration of the conference.
+Registration fees will include cover food and accommodation for the complete duration of the conference.

 <!-- #### title